Joule Thief Efficiency

 RMS Primary Current

 This is the current through the primary winding, calculated by taking the RMS of every data point over a full switching cycle—from zero primary current back to zero primary current.
+This value will be useful for calculating resistive losses that occur during the entire switching cycle.

-RMS Primary Current On (mA)
+RMS Primary Current On

 Average Primary Voltage

-This is the voltage applied to the primary winding branch.
+The average voltage applied to the primary winding branch.
 It is slightly less than the 1 V supply due to the voltage drop across Rsense.
 To account for this loss when calculating input power, the voltage after RSense is averaged over a full switching cycle.

 Feedback Coil Branch Measurements